Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:08 I think it was maybe a month.

-13:09 Anyway, give people a card and they could just, just donate it to whichever open source
+13:09 Anyway, give people a card and they could just donate it to whichever open source project

-13:20 wouldn't make it, but wouldn't it be awesome if there was a world where there were so many
+13:20 But wouldn't it be awesome if there was a world where there were so many people who were

-13:25 people who were just donating to open source that it became super lucrative that second
+13:25 just donating to open source that it became super lucrative that second tier projects were

-13:43 How much more open source should I get created if it was sort of a gold rush as well.
+13:43 Think of how much more open source to get created if it was sort of a gold rush as well.

 13:47 So yeah, I think it would be neat.

-13:55 have to take the time unpaid from my normal job, if I took like a, like a day, a week
+13:55 take the time unpaid from my normal job, if I took like a day a week off and just worked

 14:06 And sometimes it's not even adding features.

-14:08 It's just going through issues, doing all of the, the bookkeeping and the maintenance
+14:08 It's just going through issues, doing all of the bookkeeping and the maintenance and everything.

 14:12 There's a lot.